Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the remedies available for breaches of human rights under the Human Rights Act 1998 and the European Convention on Human Rights.
-In your revision, focus on:
+For SQE1, you are required to understand remedies for breaches of human rights under the Human Rights Act 1998 and the European Convention on Human Rights in England and Wales, with a focus on the following syllabus points:

 - the types of remedies available in UK courts for breaches of Convention rights

-- the process and effect of declarations of incompatibility
+- the process and legal effect of declarations of incompatibility under the Human Rights Act 1998

-- the availability of damages and other relief against public authorities
+- the basis and limitations for awarding damages and other forms of relief against public authorities

-- the procedure for bringing a claim before the European Court of Human Rights
+- the administrative and judicial procedures for pursuing a claim before the European Court of Human Rights, including admissibility and substantive requirements

 Test Your Knowledge